mingkaijiang/IBSS_climate/README.md

 # IBSS_climate

-This is the code repository for computing climate extremes and climate predictability at the chosen ethenographic sites for the Interdisciplinary Behavioral and Social Science (IBSS) project.
+This is the code repository for computing climate extremes and climate predictability at the chosen ethnographic sites for the Interdisciplinary Behavioral and Social Science (IBSS) project.

 More to be written...